 Paul’s words to Titus speak of the Lord’s return and our resurrection, using other words:

-For the grace of God that brings salvation has appeared to all men.
+For the grace of God has appeared that offers salvation to all people.
 It teaches us to say “No” to ungodliness and worldly passions, and to live self-controlled, upright and godly lives in this present age, while we wait for the blessed hope — the glorious appearing of our great God and Savior, Jesus Christ (Titus 2:11-13).

 Judgment of Believers

 The second coming of Christ is also closely connected with the Bible’s teaching about judgment.
 God’s judgment is thorough; no one escapes!

 “Do not be amazed at this, for a time is coming when all who are in their graves will hear his voice and come out — those who have done good will rise to live, and those who have done evil will rise to be condemned” (John 5:28, 29).

 For we must all appear before the judgment seat of Christ, that each one may receive what is due him for the things done while in the body, whether good or bad (2 Corinthians 5:10).